google/rune/doc/rune4python.md

 		}
 	}

-Now detroying the graph recursively deletes all its nodes and edges.
+Now destroying the graph recursively deletes all its nodes and edges.

 You can create your own relationship types, but take care!
 Rune’s safety guarantees require relationship generators to be bug-free, which is harder than